-- Link against a static SystemC shared library by setting the .sgproj configuration parameter USE_STATIC_SYSTEMC_LIB.
-By default, SimGen links against the library located in SYSTEMC_HOME. - Link against either a static or dynamic SystemC library in a different location to systemc_home.
-To do this, set the user_systemc_dynlib .sgproj configuration parameter to the full path of the library.
+• Link against either a static or dynamic SystemC library in a different location to systemc\home.
+To do this, set the user\systemc\dynlib .sgproj configuration parameter to the full path of the library.

-For more information, see 3.5 Linking against the SystemC library on page 30.
+For more information, see 3.6 Linking against the SystemC library on page 30.

 The following diagram shows the build process for an EVS.
 The shaded area represents SimGen and its output.
 The rest of the diagram is the responsibility of the user.
-Because the platform must provide its own sc_main(), unlike an ISIM, you cannot build it entirely within System Canvas:
+Because the platform must provide its own sc main(), unlike an ISIM, you cannot build it entirely within System Canvas: